 Following consultations with GIZ, the Brazilian regulatory authority ANEEL has introduced net metering on a nationwide basis and revised it in 2016: Brazilians who have a photovoltaic system, small wind turbine or a biogas plant can produce energy and feed it into the grid.
 There is minimal red tape involved for the grid connection and the electricity fed into the grid is calculated using the appropriate consumption tariff.
 Net metering makes private investments, particularly in photovoltaic systems, an attractive option and therefore promotes a decentralised, environmentally friendly, safe and competitive energy supply.

-The Ministry of Mines and Energy (MME) and the national federation of cooperatives (OCR) have launched a new cooperative business model for the decentralisation of energy production across the country together with GIZ.
+The Ministry of Mines and Energy (MME) and the Organization of Brazilian Cooperatives (OCB) have launched a new cooperative business model for the decentralisation of energy production across the country together with GIZ and the German Cooperative and Raiffeisen Confederation (DGRV).
 Up to now, seven local energy cooperatives have been founded, which operate eight energy plants with an installed capacity of 8.5 MWp in four states.

 During a pilot study, EPE and Brazil’s national grid operator (ONS) developed new mechanisms to integrate renewable energy in the electricity market.
 The study is modelled on the supply security of the Brazilian energy system with a rapidly growing share of intermittent renewable energies, and demonstrates courses of action on the technical level.